Knee Exercises for Arthritis Pain Relief

 Lateral compartmental (pain on the outer side of knee)

-If you have pain on the outer side of your knee, try these specific knee arthritis exercises to help relieve pain.
+If you have pain on the outer side of your knee, try these specific knee exercises to help relieve arthritis pain.

 1. Air Squats

 Stand with feet slightly wider than hip-width apart, toes pointed slightly outward.
-Making sure your knees don’t track past your ankles, slowly bend knees, pushing them outward, as you sit back and down, as though you’re lowering yourself into a chair.
+Making sure your knees don’t track past your ankles, slowly bend your knees, pushing them outward, while you sit back and down, as though you’re lowering yourself into a chair.
 Lower yourself as far as you feel comfortable, then push through your heels to stand back up.
 Repeat for 10 repetitions.

 Modification: If you’re just starting out, place a chair behind you or stand in front of a couch.
 Squat down to the chair or couch, then stand back up.